Mashburn and Temple host Charlotte

 Philadelphia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Temple hosts Charlotte after Jamal Mashburn Jr. scored 20 points in Temple’s 88-79 loss to the UTSA Roadrunners.
+BOTTOM LINE: Temple faces Charlotte after Jamal Mashburn Jr. scored 20 points in Temple’s 88-79 loss to the UTSA Roadrunners.

-The Owls are 8-0 on their home court.
-Temple scores 78.9 points and has outscored opponents by 3.4 points per game.
+The Owls are 8-0 in home games.
+Temple averages 11.1 turnovers per game and is 3-3 when it wins the turnover battle.

-The 49ers are 1-6 in conference games.
-Charlotte is 3-6 in games decided by 10 or more points.
+The 49ers have gone 1-6 against AAC opponents.
+Charlotte has a 3-6 record in games decided by 10 or more points.

-Temple’s average of 7.0 made 3-pointers per game this season is only 0.9 more made shots on average than the 6.1 per game Charlotte gives up.
-Charlotte averages 70.3 points per game, 5.2 fewer points than the 75.5 Temple gives up.
+Temple is shooting 45.0% from the field this season, 1.4 percentage points lower than the 46.4% Charlotte allows to opponents.
+Charlotte averages 6.4 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.8 per game Temple gives up.

-The Owls and 49ers face off Wednesday for the first time in AAC play this season.

 TOP PERFORMERS: Quante Berry is averaging 10.6 points for the Owls.
 Mashburn is averaging 21.0 points over the last 10 games.